The first phase of Making Tax Digital for business is coming on 1 April 2019 – here’s what you need to know about the new HMRC initiative.

 Making Tax Digital software

 The product you use to submit digital tax returns needs to be compatible with HMRC.
-They have a full list of compatible software – examples include Xero, Quickbooks, and Zoho.
+HMRC has a list of compatible software – examples include Xero, Quickbooks, and Zoho.

 Businesses that don’t already use accounting software are likely to face one-off and ongoing costs.
 There are also likely to be costs when training staff to use the software and comply with Making Tax Digital.